Common Causes of Equine Lameness | Treatments and Prevention

 Diet-related and Metabolic: Diet-related causes include laminitis, azoturia, and nutritional imbalance which are usually due to a high intake of carbohydrates and not a balanced diet.
 Metabolic trauma can cause hyperkalemic periodic paralysis (HYPP) and polysaccharide storage myopathy that have a direct impact on muscle function.

 Infection: Infections are usually due to tissue damages and/or an inflammatory response.
 The problems that may arise in your horse are- septic arthritis, thrush, Whiteline disease, Quittor, and Canker.
 Some of these are bacterial and some of them are chronic.
+Remember a healthy horse has healthy hooves.
+Ensuring your horses hooves are well maintained, free from any cuts or wounds and regularly inspected can help avoid lameness created by infection.

 Complete upward fixation of the patella with its distinctive posture abnormalities is the most common cause of mechanical lameness, although it can be due to fibrotic myopathy of the semitendinosus muscle or limitations due to annular ligaments, adhesions, or severe fibrosis.